j4w8n/supakit/README.md

 > `expires_in` will get calculated, and reflect how many seconds are left until your `access_token` expires. `expires_at` is taken directly from the jwt.
 Keep in mind that these two values are only updated when the `handle` function is called in `hooks.server.ts`; so don't rely on them for realtime info.

 ### Auth State
-Handles logic for Supabase's `onAuthStateChange()`.
+`supabaseAuthStatChange()` handles logic for Supabase's `onAuthStateChange()`.
 It optionally takes in a custom Supabase client, Svelte store, and a callback function.
 The callback function receives the Supabase `{ event, session }` object as a parameter, for doing additional work after an auth event.

 If you pass in a store, Supakit will hydrate it with the Supabase session after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.

-In the below example, we use the `$page` store, but you can also use the `export let data` method.

 Type:
 ```ts